-If you’ve been avoiding spring-cleaning since the start of the season, you’re not alone.
-For most of us, the thought of steaming our carpets or cleaning out the crisper section of the refrigerator makes us want to crawl under the covers and wish for winter.
-Almost.
-Since we all can use some extra motivation to get our rubber gloves on, we’ve rounded up the leading expert advice about how often you should clean everything and, more important, why.
-Turns out, your home is harboring more bacteria than a public trash can.
+If you’ve been avoiding giving your home a thorough once-over, you’re not alone.
+For many of us, the thought of steaming our carpets or cleaning out the refrigerator makes us want to crawl under the covers.
+Since we all can use some extra motivation to get our rubber gloves on, we’ve obtained some expert advice on how often you should clean everything and, more importantly, why.
+As it turns out, your home is harboring more bacteria than a public trash can.
+But it’s not just your toilet seat that’s riddled with germs; experts suggest computer keyboards and microwaves are also likely culprits.
 Motivated yet?
-Take a deep breath and read on to see how frequently you should be cleaning your house.
+Take a deep breath and read on to find out how frequently you should be cleaning your house.
 Truth time: It’s more than once a year.

 Frequency: Every week

-For years, the conventional wisdom was that cooking food in a microwave oven was a great way to kill bacteria and make it safe to eat.
-If you’re guilty of zapping days-old takeout in the microwave, we’ve got some worrying news: New research suggests that might be a myth, so keeping your microwave splash-free is crucial.
-We recommend wiping it down once a week, then doing a deep cleaning twice a month.
-Try this handy concoction: Mix half a cup of water with half a cup of white vinegar in a heat-safe dish.
-Microwave it on high until the window steams up, then wipe the interior with a sponge.
+For years, the conventional wisdom was that cooking food in a microwave oven was a great way to kill bacteria (and made it safe to eat).
+Although, new research suggests that microwaving food doesn’t kill bacteria.
+That said, keeping your microwave splash-free is crucial.
+We recommend wiping it down once a week then doing a deep cleaning twice a month.
+You can even clean it with a DIY concoction.
+Simply mix 1/2 cup of water with 1/2 cup of white vinegar in a heat-safe dish, microwave it on high until the window steams up.
+Finish by wiping the interior with a sponge.
 Easy.

 Frequency: Every week

-The toilet has a reputation as one of the dirtiest areas of a bathroom, but according to new research, it’s got nothing on your bathtub.
-Elizabeth Scoot, co-director of the Center for Hygiene and Health in Home and Community at Simmons College in Boston, compared the bacteria she found on tubs to trash cans.
-You’ll want to read these findings before you take a bath.
-Scoot found skin infection–causing bacteria in 26% of tubs tested, compared with just 6% of garbage cans.
-Yes, your bathtub is officially grubbier than the trash.
+The toilet has a reputation for being one of the dirtiest areas of a bathroom, but according to new research, it’s got nothing on your bathtub.
+Elizabeth Scott, PhD, co-director of the Center for Hygiene and Health in Home and Community at Simmons College in Boston, compared the bacteria she found in tubs to trash cans.
+Believe us—the findings are pretty foul.
+Scott found a serious skin infection–causing bacteria in 26% of the tubs tested, compared to just 6% of garbage cans.
+So yes, your bathtub is officially grubbier than the trash.
 The verdict: Clean your bathtub as often as your toilet—ideally every week.

 Frequency: Every month